Can Chickens Eat Tomatoes? All You Need to Know!

 Solanine, a glycoalkaloid toxin in nightshade plants like tomatoes, can harm poultry.
 It can cause gastrointestinal distress, weakness, lethargy, and even death.
 Chickens are sensitive to poisons, and even minute levels of solanine can hurt them.

-In addition to solanine, other poisonous alkaloids in tomato plant greens can be toxic to hens.
+Besides solanine, other poisonous alkaloids in tomato plant greens can be toxic to hens.

 To ensure safety, only feed poultry the mature fruit of the tomato plant.
 Keep flocks away from green parts, including leaves, stems, and unripe fruit.